 A black hole has a boundary, which is known as the event horizon.
 It is a point in space beyond which it is impossible to escape the black hole’s gravity.
 Once anything falling into the black hole passes the event horizon, it can never leave the black hole again and is drawn inescapably and certainly towards the black hole’s center.

-There are some interesting scientific facts about black holes.
+10 Interesting scientific facts about black holes.

 1. You can’t directly see a black hole.

 We can’t see a black hole through our naked eyes or through any telescope.
-This is because, a black hole does not illuminate any light i.e. light cannot escape the black hole’s gravity.
+This is because a black hole does not illuminate any light i.e. light cannot escape the black hole’s gravity.

-The event horizon marks the limit of a gravitational field of a black hole so strong that any known object in the universe, including a photon of light, would need to attain escape velocity greater than the speed of light to overcome the pull of the gravitational field.
+The event horizon marks the limit of a gravitational field of a black hole so strong that any known object in the universe, including a photon of light, would need to attain an escape velocity greater than the speed of light to overcome the pull of the gravitational field.
 As the speed of light marks the upper-speed limit in this universe according to General Relativity, light cannot achieve the required escape velocity.

 2. There are different types of black holes.